awslabs/aws-deployment-framework/docs/user-guide.md

   files: '**/*'
 ```

-### Using Anchors and Alias
+### Using YAML Anchors and Aliases

-You can take advantage of YAML Anchors and Alias' in the deployment map files.
+You can take advantage of YAML Anchors and Aliases in the deployment map files.
-As you can see from the example below, The &generic_params and &generic_targets
+As you can see from the example below, The `&generic_params` and
-are anchors.
-They can be added to any mapping, sequence or scalar.
-Once you
+`&generic_targets` are anchors.
+They can be added to any mapping, sequence or
-create an anchor, you can reference it anywhere within the map again with its
+scalar.
+Once you create an anchor, you can reference it anywhere within the map
-alias *(eg*generic_params)* to reproduce their values, similar to variables.
+again with its alias (e.g. `*generic_params`) to reproduce their values, similar
+to variables.

 ```yaml
 pipelines: